-Personnel Information
+Personn el Informatio on

-Individual to be funded:
+Person to be funded:

 Dates of funding:

 Purpose of funding:

-ts Informatior 1
+Benefits Information

-Will the employer paid portion of 🗆 No
+Will the employer paid portion of Cleveland □No

-Cleveland Clinic benefits be funded by □ Yes Partial Amount
+Clinic benefits be funded by outside □ Yes ☐ Partial Amount

-outside organization?
-Full Amount
+organization? ☐ Full Amount

 If benefits to be paid, what amount (USD):

+Salary Information

+Annual salary amount to be funded (USD): \$

+☐ Cleveland l Clinic

+How is funding for the salary to be paid: ☐ Directly t o individual

+The annual salary should be equal to or exceed vary from year to year, therefore each academic U.S. Department of Labor Office, Bureau of Labor around July 1.
+Outside funding sources are responsible at a previous prevailing wage and star year the prevail or Statistics, Em onsible for the d ted on or after. ling wage will be obtained from the aployment Statistics (OES) on or ifference if the research trainee was

 Information

-Annual salary amount to be funded (USD):

-How is funding for the salary to be paid: □ Cleveland Clinic

-□ Directly to individual

-Fundir g Information

-Total amount of funding provided

-(salary and benefits in USD):
+Total amount of funding provided (salary and benefits in USD): \$

 Funding source:

-Type of source: □ Academic Organization
+Type of source: ☐ Academic c Organization

-Government Organization
+□ Governm ent Organization

-□ Private Institution
+☐ Private In stitution

-□ Other (Please identify):
+☐ Other (Ple ease identify):

-, , ,,

 Funding source contact name:

 Address of funding source:

 Email of funding source:

-Phone of funding source
+Phone of funding source (include country/city

-(include country/city code):
+code):

 Additional comments:

-Cleveland Clinic Benefits include an employer Cleveland Clinic funded portion and an employee funded portion.
-Outside organizations can choose to fund the Cleveland Clinic portion of benefits, or a partial portion.
-Please verify amount of funding needed with Cleveland Clinic Program if funding entire employer portion for exact costs.
-If the organization also chooses to fund the employee portion, organization must provide that funding directly to trainee.
-Cleveland Clinic cannot accept funding for the employee paid portion.
+Cleveland Clinic Benefits include an employer (Cleve Outside organizations can choose to fund the Cleveland amount of funding needed with Cleveland Clinic Progra If the organization also chooses to fund the employee p trainee.
+Cleveland Clinic cannot accept funding for the Clinic portion of am if funding ent ortion, organizati f benefits, or a partial portion.
+Please verify ire employer portion for exact costs. on must provide that funding directly to

+Person Responsible at the Organization who

+Print Name: Si gnature: